MGoodche/datasciencecoursera/ExploratoryDataAnalysis/Project_Week4/Readme.md

 ![plot5](plot5.png)

 #### 6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

-<p align="justify"> The code is <a href="https://github.com/MGoodche/datasciencecoursera/blob/master/ExploratoryDataAnalysis/Project_Week4/plot5.R"><b>HERE</b></a> and Coal combustion-related sources show a decreasing trend. </p>
+<p align="justify"> The code is <a href="https://github.com/MGoodche/datasciencecoursera/blob/master/ExploratoryDataAnalysis/Project_Week4/plot6.R"><b>HERE</b></a> and Los Angeles County has seen the greatest changes over time in motor vehicle emissions  </p>

 ![plot6](plot6v.png)